unicode-org/message-format-wg/spec/errors.md

 an implementation which does not emit all of the errors SHOULD prioritise _Syntax Errors_ and _Data Model Errors_ over others.

-When an error occurs while resolving a _selector_, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a _Bad Selector_ error MUST be emitted.
+When an error occurs while resolving a _selector_ or calling MatchSelectorKeys with its resolved value, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a _Bad Selector_ error MUST be emitted.